njabulomajozi/sst-toolkit/docs/GETTING_STARTED.md

 ## Key Concepts

-### Components vs Plugins
+### Components vs Adapters

-In SST Toolkit, **components** and **plugins** refer to the same thing: custom SST components that extend SST's capabilities.
-The terms are used interchangeably.
+In SST Toolkit:
+- **Components**: Custom SST components that wrap and combine SST resources
+- **Adapters**: Similar to components but typically used for integration patterns

+Both use the same base class (`SSTComponent`) and follow the same patterns.

 ### Pulumi Type Format